jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 traveling on some remote islands, I've always been able to find local services to do my laundry.

+**Band aids, neosporin, needle, & thread.** For any trip with the potential for adventure.

 > For more tips on everything from packing lists, planning adventure, and
 > exercising on the road, I recommend posts from two friends: